-A permit may be issued to shoot from a standing motor vehicle including a snowmobile to a licensed hunter who has a permanent physical disability and is unable to step from a vehicle without the aid of mechanical support, prosthetic device or is required to use supplemental oxygen to assist breathing because they are unable to walk any distance because of a permanent lung, heart, or other internal disease.
+A permit to shoot from a standing motor vehicle, including a snowmobile, may be issued to a licensed hunter who has a permanent physical disability and is unable to step from a vehicle without the aid of mechanical support, prosthetic device or is required to use supplemental oxygen to assist breathing because they are unable to walk any distance due to a permanent lung, heart, or other internal disease.
 For more details contact the Department of Natural Resources Information Center.